Regional Transportation Plan

 - The MPO may set-aside federal funds for projects that support significant policy initiatives like transit, walkable communities, livability, sustainability, etc.

-In December 2010, the MPO adopted the 2035 Regional Transportation Plan for the greater- Nashville area.
+In early 2016, the MPO will adopt an update to the Regional Transportation Plan for the greater- Nashville area.
 All plan documents, maps and project lists can be reviewed here.